 For each of our projects, our Learning and Participation activities are fully integrated into what we do and closely connect to our artistic and audience development aims.

-Attract non-traditional arts audiences, reaching disadvantaged and/or under-represented groups, BAME communities, children and young people, older people and those with disabilities.
+Attract non-traditional arts audiences, reaching disadvantaged and/or under-represented groups, people of colour, children and young people, older people and those with disabilities.